kulotsystems/calculator-demo/ReadMe.md

 ```

 #### 6. negPressed
-Called when dot (.) button is pressed.
+Called when `.` button is pressed.
 ```javascript
     dotPressed()
     {